stacksgov/sips/sips/sip-029/sip-029-halving-alignment.md

 # Introduction

 STX halvings were originally designed to happen every 4 years, similar to Bitcoin.
-The first Stacks halving is expected to take place at Stacks block height 210,384, which is set to occur during Reward Cycle 100 in December 2024, cutting the STX block reward from 1,000 STX to 500 STX, thereby significantly altering the economic incentives of mining on the Stacks blockchain.
+The first Stacks halving is expected to take place at Bitcoin block 876,434, which is set to occur during Reward Cycle 100 in December 2024, cutting the STX block reward from 1,000 STX to 500 STX, thereby significantly altering the economic incentives of mining on the Stacks blockchain.
 At the same time, the Stacks network is going through two major upgrades/changes, both of which are highly dependent on economic incentives.

 First, the role of Stackers is changing.
 The role of Stackers in the Nakamoto blockchain (SIP-021) differs from their role in the original Stacks blockchain in that they must now collectively sign Stacks blocks.
 This is required to prevent Stacks forks from arising, and to secure the chain tip before it can be fully anchored to the Bitcoin chain.
 This also means that Stackers must run and maintain signing nodes with high availability in order to ensure that blocks always reach the requisite signature threshold.
 The PoX payouts (SIP-007) granted to Stackers by miners provide a positive monetary incentive for Stackers to carry out this task.